pvdz/zeparser3/README.md

 # ZeParser 3

-A JavaScript parser written in JavaScript, parsing ES6+.
+A JavaScript parser written in JavaScript, parsing ES6-ES9.

-This is very much a WIP (work in progress).

-The parser is over-accepting and will parse most but not all JS yet.
-Many edge cases yet to be covered.
-All in due time.
+The parser itself is currently feature complete but not ready for production.

+Test262 is passing and there are thousands of local tests to improve coverage.

+This means that anything stage 4 is supported by this parser, opted in by default (but you can request to parse in a specific version).

 ```
-# Tokenizer tests:
+# Tokenizer tests (probably broken at the moment):
 ./tests/zetokenizer.spec.js

 # Tokenizer fuzz testing (broken atm)